-As for the enormous chocolate fountain that appears at lunchtime, that may have received more than one visit from the kids!
-And it’s nothing but a vicious rumour that we just lay underneath with our gobs open.
+And the enormous chocolate fountain that appears at lunchtime?
+That may have received more than one visit from the kids!
+Though it’s nothing but a vicious rumour that we just lay underneath with our gobs open.
 Only becasue we din’t think of it at the time.

 As for the accommodation, well that’s incredible too.
 Our plush 72 square-metre Prestige Family suite rocks a Soho warehouse vibe and is packed with exquisite and quirky artistic touches like little bronze men scaling the walls.

 There’s a master bedroom, living room featuring a huge LCD TV, leather-trimmed minibar with an Illy Espresso Machine and a glorious selection of French teas as well as a lounge that converts into the kids bed, though naturally they forgo that to sleep on my head.